 No. The VETS 2 GWAC is available for use by all Federal agencies and other entities as listed in GSA Order OGP 4800.2I; however, this does not include state and local governments.
 State and local governments can use MAS Information Technology through the Cooperative Purchasing Program.

 GSA will review your task order or modification requirements for free to make sure the scope of your task order is compatible with the scope of our GWACs — we call this a scope compatibility review, and it takes approximately two to five business days.

-We encourage all companies to consider subcontracting arrangements with any of the 8(a) STARS III Industry Partners.
+We encourage all companies to consider subcontracting or teaming arrangements with any of the VETS 2 industry partners.